 The tabletop gaming world is a haven for history buffs, with countless board games based on seminal events that have taken place throughout human existence.
 From ancient history to the modern era, designers have long been fascinated by the passage of time - with many board games enabling you to actively branch away from what happened and create an alternative history of your own.

-Perhaps most beloved of these is the iconic two-player board game Twilight Struggle, which attempts to recreate the complex Cold War conflict between the US and Soviet Russia.
+Perhaps most beloved of these is the iconic Twilight Struggle, a two-player game which attempts to recreate the complex Cold War conflict between the US and Soviet Russia.
 Featuring cards based on the real-life events of the period, Twilight Struggle has players search for confidential information, enemy spies and anything that will help them gain more worldwide influence than their opponent.